Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 The conducted correlation analyses support the convergent and discriminant validity of the WSCS-PL scale.
 The scale correlates positively with another measure of courage - CM-PL, as well as with psychological resilience tested with the SPP-25 scale.
 The relationship between the WSCS-PL and the CM-PL scale is, as in the American studies, moderate.
 Although both scales measure courage, they have different operational definitions.
 WSCS-PL is based on a definition derived from the implicit theory of courage, behaviorally understood as an intentional, voluntary and prosocial act undertaken despite the associated risk (for the actor).
 CM-PL was created based on clinical psychology, based on the definition of courage as a feature that manifests itself in perseverance in action despite experiencing fear.
 Therefore, psychological courage examined by CM-PL seems to be more related to psychological resilience than to social courage, which is confirmed by the high correlation coefficient between these two variables.
 Both variables (psychological courage and psychological resilience) concern overcoming obstacles and coping with difficult situations, which are similar to social courage.
 At the same time, both of these variables are directed pro-self, which distinguishes them from social courage, which, by definition, is directed pro-social.

-The altruistic aspect of social courage measured by the WSCS-PL scale was reflected in the results of the regression analysis, according to which it is a significant predictor of citizenship behavior in the organization.
+The altruistic aspect of social courage measured by the WSCS-PL scale was reflected in the results of the regression analysis, according to which it is a significant predictor of organizational citizenship behaviors.
 Based on the results obtained, it can be concluded that people demonstrating social courage are willing to take actions beneficial to the organization, going beyond their basic duties.
 As I argued earlier, such a prosocial attitude may have negative consequences for the actor from their coworkers who perceive such behavior as threatening.
 In other words, carrying out additional tasks in the organization may be a manifestation of social courage when they are undertaken in the face of the risk of losing face or good relations with coworkers.
-Pointing out to coworkers that they make mistakes, reporting irregularities in the production process to their superiors, disregarding occupational health and safety regulations, and discriminating against other coworkers are examples of such behaviors that are costly for the actor.
-People who undertake them behave bravely because they take risks for the greater good, which may be the health or even the life of their coworkers, or the broadly understood success of the organization in which they work.
+Examples of such behaviors that are costly to the actor are pointing out to co-workers that they are making mistakes or reporting to superiors irregularities in the production process, disregarding health and safety regulations, and discriminating against other co-workers.
+People who undertake them behave courageously because they take risks for the greater good, which may be the health or even the life of their coworkers, or the broadly understood success of the organization in which they work.

 Social courage measured by the WSCS-PL scale turned out to be relatively independent of personality traits.
 The correlation coefficients did not exceed .30, which, by the cut-off point for relationships between two variables adopted in this article, supports the discriminant validity of the tool.
 Social courage also turned out to be independent of the need for social approval.
 Although as a measure – as one might assume – of socially desirable behavior that brings recognition, it seems particularly sensitive to such a need, the low correlation with the KAS did not confirm these concerns.